antoniodegou/web-portfolio-mod1/README.md

 The footer has a repetition of the smooth scrolling menu, social icons and another opportunity of downloading the CV.
 Also, an "all right reserved" text and symbol.
+With the help of javascript, the year is continuously updated without the need to hardcode.

 ![Header](https://raw.githubusercontent.com/antoniodegou/web-portfolio-mod1/main/readme-images/06footer.jpg)